Pigmice2733/peregrine-frontend/docs/docs.md

 ## `GET`

-Anyone can view the schemas
+Standard FRC schemas, and schemas from public realms can be viewed by anyone.
+Members of a realm can view any schemas from their realm, super-admins can view any schema.

 ### Response